Pulling Apart 2-spheres in 4-manifolds: Introduction

 \subsection{Whitney towers and non-repeating Whitney towers}

-Consider $A:\Sigma=\amalg_i\Sigma_i^2 \to X^4$ where $\Sigma$ is a compact surface (and see Remark~\ref{rem:clean-up} for initial clean-ups on $A$).
-To begin our obstruction theory, we say that $A$ forms a {\em Whitney tower of order 0}, and define the order of each properly immersed connected surface $A_i:\Sigma_i\to X$ to be zero.
+Consider $A:\Sigma=\amalg_i\Sigma_i^2 \to X^4$ where the surface components $\Sigma_i$ are spheres or disks (and see Remark~\ref{rem:clean-up} for initial clean-ups on $A$).
+To begin our obstruction theory, we say that $A$ forms a {\em Whitney tower of order 0}, and define the \emph{order} of each properly immersed connected surface $A_i:\Sigma_i\to X$ to be zero.

 If all the singularities (transverse intersections) of $A$ can be paired by Whitney disks then we get a {\em Whitney tower of order 1} which is the union of these {\em order $1$ Whitney disks} and the order $0$ Whitney tower.